umamaheswara-reddy/e-commerce/memento/techContext.md

 - **.NET Version:** The project is standardized on .NET 9.
 All backend services must use this version to ensure consistency.
 - **Angular Version:** The frontend will use a recent version of Angular (19/20) to leverage the latest features and performance improvements.
 - **Stateless Services:** Backend services should be designed to be stateless wherever possible to facilitate horizontal scaling.
 State, when required (like the user's basket), will be managed in an external store like Redis.
-- **JWT Validation:** Each microservice must be configured to validate JWTs issued by Azure AD B2C.
-This will involve fetching the public keys from the B2C tenant and validating the token's signature, issuer, and audience.
+- **JWT Validation:** Each microservice must be configured to validate JWTs issued by Microsoft Entra External ID.
+This will involve fetching the public keys from the tenant's metadata endpoint and validating the token's signature, issuer, and audience.
 - **Polyrepo Management:** While a polyrepo structure offers independence, it also introduces challenges in managing dependencies and ensuring consistent configurations across services.
 A clear strategy for versioning and shared libraries will be needed.